janosh/tensorboard-reducer/readme.md

 > For a similar project built for TensorFlow rather than PyTorch, see [`tensorboard-aggregator`](https://github.com/Spenhouet/tensorboard-aggregator).

 Compute reduced statistics (`mean`, `std`, `min`, `max`, `median` or any other `numpy` operation) of multiple TensorBoard run directories.
-This can be used e.g. when training multiple identical models (such as deep ensembles) to reduce the noise in their loss/accuracy/error curves and establish statistical significance in performance improvements.
-The aggregation results can be saved to disk either as new TensorBoard event files or as CSV.
+This can be used e.g. when training multiple identical models (such as deep ensembles) to reduce the noise in their loss/accuracy/error curves and establish statistical significance of performance improvements.
+Save aggregation results to disk either as new TensorBoard event files, CSV or JSON.

-Requires [PyTorch](https://pypi.org/project/torch) and [TensorBoard](https://pypi.org/project/tensorboard).
-No TensorFlow installation required.

 ## Installation